Admin Interface¶

 A quick way to improve the appearance of this view is to specify which columns

 to display.
-To start customizing how the Message
+To start customizing how the Message model is displayed in the

-admin, we’ll subclass ModelAdmin
+admin, we’ll subclass ModelAdmin.

 from flask_peewee.admin import ModelAdmin